GerHobbelt/Evil-PDF-Library-for-Qiqqa/README.md

 > Generally the state of the library as saved in this repo is "already up-to-date". but when you wish to test the Folder Watch feature, you can trigger a hard rescan by deleting the `documents/1/` ..to.. `documents/F/` directories **and** the **XXXXXX TODO XXXXXX** file.

+### Directory 2: the 'Sample-PDFs-for-format-testing' subdirectory

+The `Sample-PDFs-for-format-testing` directory has an additional set of source PDFs to feed into Qiqqa for ability and stability testing (how well do the tools cope with the various pieces of crud in there?).

+## Security Considerations

+Note that these PDFs have been grabbed off the Internet (and some of them have been subsequently altered to suit various tests) and some are highly suspect, including Embedded JavaScript.

+Make sure to DISABLE JavaScript in your Acrobat Reader and other PDF readers/viewers!

+**Cave canem.**

+> You have been warned...

+## License Disclaimer

+The following limitations apply to the usage of all the PDF files contained in this repository:

+* The copyright of the documents are owned by the original owners (include but not limited to publisher, author, distributor, licensee as applicable)
+* We have accessed the document from a openly accessible website at some point and our usage of the files are for the purpose of testing the PDF tools we are investigating and the software we have been developing.
+The content and knowledge disseminated are not relevant to us.
+To that extent we feel it is within the realm of *fair use*.
+* This repository should not be considered as a document repository.
+It is a dump of PDF binaries for testing PDF applications.
+* If anyone is using these files for getting access to copyrighted content, for consuming the information value of the content, must contact the copyright owner for clarfying the license restrictions.
+* Some of these files have been altered as part of some software tests.
+  For anyone who believes (s)he's found some valuable content in here: be aware that these files are only used for various software tests and any human-readable data therein may very well have been altered in all sorts of ways that corrupt any potentially correct information that was in the original.
+* We do not claim to be author of any of the documents nor claim to any rights of the owners.
+* If any owner of the copyrighted material feels the file should not be hosted here, please let us know by raising an issue, so that the content can be removed from the repository within the best of our abilities.
+However, we will not be responsible for any limitations of the GitHub system in maintaining document history.